Small intestine cancer

 Small intestine cancer is a cancer of the small intestine.
 It is relatively rare compared to other gastrointestinal malignancies such as gastric cancer (stomach cancer) and colorectal cancer.

 Small intestine cancer can be subdivided into duodenal cancer (the first part of the small intestine) and cancer of the jejunum and ileum (the latter two parts of the small intestine).
 Duodenal cancer has more in common with stomach cancer, while cancer of the jejunum and ileum have more in common with colorectal cancer.
 Five-year survival rates are 65%.

+Experts believe that small intestine cancer develops much like colorectal cancer.
+It first begins as a small growth on the inner lining of the intestine (polyp), which over time becomes cancer.

+Approximately 50% of adenomas of the small intestine arise in the duodenum even though this location comprises only 4% of the length of the small intestine.
+These adenomas occur mainly close to the ampulla of Vater, the outlet of the common bile duct from which bile acids are released.
+This area is also closely associated with the pancreas, so they are treated as pancreatic cancer.